Including how to do nadi shodhana pranayama.

 Classes on how to do nadi shodhana pranayama

-Flametree yoga teaches three pranayama classes each week.
+Flametree yoga teaches two pranayama classes each week.
 These classes regularly teach and do nadi shodhana breathing.

 Chris has spent decades studying and practising pranayama.
 It’s one of her great passions, due to the huge benefits it has personally delivered for her.

 Pranayama is available to non-beginners at yoga.